My Top 10 First-Hand Tips for International Travel

 #9 Make Sure Your Passport Is Valid

 A good rule of thumb is that your passport should be valid for 6 months after your trip.
-In some countries, it’s shorter, but most won’t allow you to enter through customs with a passport close to expiring.
+In some countries, it’s shorter, but most won’t allow you to enter through customs with a passport that’s about to expire.

 #10 Learn The Local Tipping Culture